 Before there was a Lazy Desert in California, Kate was lending her creativity to her Lazy Meadow accommodations in New York.
 This was a boutique hotel before they became a fashionable phenomenon, and is a popular spot for glampers, designers, tourists, and all manner of adventure travelers.
 Instead of RVs, this is a collection of cozy, rustic cabins decorated with retro colors and other designs, dating from the 1950s and ’60s.

-Each is available for nightly stays, but the trailers never leave the park, as they are too precious to vintage RV enthusiast who owns the place.
-(Kate, If you’re reading this, Outdoorsy would be a great place to do it if you did ever decide to rent them out…)
+Each is available for nightly stays, but the trailers are stationary and never leave the park.
+They are simply far too precious to vintage RV enthusiast who owns the place.
+(But, Kate, if you’re reading this, Outdoorsy would be a great place to do it if you did ever decide to rent them out.)

-It turns out that the vintage style we saw in the videos and on-stage also had a component in real life.
-Whether you’re a fan of glamor camping, rural California dreamin’, vintage RVs, or 1990s pop music, you can “rocket through the wilderness” like a star the cool RV motel near Joshua Tree owned by the funky Kate Pierson.
+It turns out that the vintage style we saw in the videos and on-stage wasn’t far from fantasy.
+Whether you’re a fan of glamor camping, rural California dreamin’, vintage RVs, or 1980s and 90s pop music, you can “rocket through the wilderness” like a star in the cool RV motel owned by the funky Kate Pierson.

 Renting your RV